 How can we together address the inequities that have left our Black deaf students underserved and undereducated for decades?

-My profound love for academic excellence and community leadership led me to expand the curricula -- such as multicultural disability- and deaf-related corpus -- and strengthen a rapport between Black hearing and deaf communities.
+My profound love for academic excellence and community leadership led me to expand the curricula -- such as multicultural disability- and ASL- or deaf-related corpus -- and strengthen a rapport between Black hearing and deaf communities.
 I am H.I.M!
-This represents my core values which stands for high standards, intentionality, and mental stimulation.
+This represents my core values which stand for high standards, intentionality, and mental stimulation.
 Please check out the three pillars by clicking the button below to learn more about my passion, persistence, and personal attainment.
 I am passionate about removing barriers that are a threat to humanity while patiently investing in various types of leadership approaches, and, more importantly, persistently instilling confidence in youths through my social empirical approach.